 Antioch

-Antioch uses the new Unicode system for classical Greek, which is rapidly becoming the world standard.
+Antioch uses the Unicode system for classical Greek, which is now the world standard.
 It will import and convert documents in older formats -- WinGreek, Son of WinGreek, GreekKeys for PC and Mac, Ismini for Mac (also IsminiPC), SGreek, Linguist’s Software, SPIonic, Lector ('graece'), Titus and Vilnius University coding.
 It will also convert Unicode Greek to WinGreek (including TLG Workplace output), Son of WinGreek, GreekKeys and Vilnius University formats.
 It will also convert BetaCode, the standard used in many archives of Greek texts.
 Modern monotonic Greek typed with Antioch is compatible with standard Unicode modern Greek, and there is a separate key for tonos as distinct from acute.

 You can even speed up your typing of common words by allowing Word’s AutoCorrect procedure to add the diacritics automatically, which is not normally possible in classical Greek.
 A list of words is available free from the main Antioch page.
 It includes macros to add or remove them from the AutoCorrect list.

-here to go to the main Antioch page, where you can download a trial copy.
+Click here to go to the main Antioch page, where you can download a trial copy.